 Agent-based vs. agentless discovery: which is best for your business?

-- It provides deep and continuous monitoring insights into device performance and usage based on the data collected from endpoints.
+Agent-based discovery requires installing small programs (agents) on each device.
+These agents collect system details and send them to a central server.
+It provides deep and continuous monitoring insights into device performance and usage based on the data collected from endpoints.

-- It scans devices directly, pulling data such as location and basic asset information and features and data collected from active IoT devices.
+Agentless discovery skips installation and works through network traffic checks or APIs.
+It scans devices directly, pulling data such as location and basic asset information and features and data collected from active IoT devices.
+It is faster to deploy and easier to maintain but less detailed.

 What is agent-based discovery?

-In addition, this method is helpful when you need to monitor many devices.
-After setup, agents run on their own.They provide continuous monitoring updates with little work from administrators,enabling better monitoring and protection of systems..
-These agents are part of agent-based security solutions, offering detailed system visibility.
+This method works well when you need to monitor many devices.
+After setup, agents run on their own.
+They provide continuous monitoring updates with little work from administrators, enabling better monitoring and visibility into systems.
+These agents are part of agent-based discovery solutions, offering detailed system visibility.

 What is agentless discovery?

-On the other hand, agentless approach skips installation.
+On the other hand, the agentless approach skips installation.
 It uses basic network traffic scans to find and check devices.

 For many teams, agentless discovery tools are a good fit.
 They are quick, simple, and reduce the need for ongoing updates.

-Agentless vs. agent-based discovery
+Agentless vs. agent-based vs. API-based discovery

-| Category | Agent-based | Agentless |
+| Category | Agent-based | Agentless | API-based |

-| Visibility | Offers rich, detailed insights. | Limited, less frequent data. |
+| Visibility | Rich, detailed insights. | Limited, less frequent data. | Structured, source-verified data per integrated platform. |

-| Deployment | More complex, needs setup. | Quick, no extra software. |
+| Deployment | More complex, needs setup. | Quick, no extra software. | Credential setup per platform; no endpoint software required. |

-| Information | Tracks usage and performance. | Uses checks for fast insights. |
+| Information | Tracks usage and performance. | Uses checks for fast insights. | Configuration state, inventory, and metadata from the source system. |

-| Infrastructure | Covers IoT, VMs, servers, and more. | Works widely but less detailed. |
+| Infrastructure | Covers IoT, VMs, servers, and more. | Works widely but less detailed. | Cloud, SaaS, and API-enabled platforms only. |

 Which discovery option works best for your business?